tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 each server behind an IP address has the corresponding private key to decrypt a key.
 Thus, when one ESNI key is provided, sharing is optimally bound by the number of hosts that share an IP address.
-Server operators may further limit sharing by sending different Resource Records containing ESNIKeys with different keys using a short TTL.
+Server operators may further limit sharing by sending different Resource Records containing ESNIRecord and ESNIKeys values with different keys using a short TTL.

 ### Prevent SNI-based DoS attacks